 However, this is not the case for shared hosting.

-There will always be a possibility of a machine failure due to the number of websites accessing the same server ( many websites shared the same resource ).
+There will always be a possibility of machine failure due to the number of websites accessing the same server ( many websites shared the same resource ).

 There are several preventive measures for failure.